INA d.d.: Downstream

 INA has two fuel refineries, located in Rijeka (Urinj) and Sisak.
 The refinery in Rijeka is located on shore, allowing access to the port for deep-drawing ships and the pipeline system of JANAF.
 More than HRK 54 billion is invested in the refinery system development in the last few years.
 In Rijeka refinery three facilities within Hydrocracking complex were built – Mild hydrocracking, Hydrogen unit and Desulphurization plant (Claus) as well as numerous supporting facilities and installations.
 The facilities are in commercial work from May 2011.
 In February 2014 a contract on basic design for the Delayed Coking Unit for Rijeka Refinery was signed with the company Bechtel Hydrocarbon Technical Solutions (BHTS).
+INA completed the upgrade in March 2026 for a reported cost of $820 million, which was the company's largest single investment.
 In Sisak refinery three plants have been completed: desulphurization plant, the so-called Claus the hydrodesulphurization of FCC gasoline plant and Isomerization plant.
 Furthermore, from mid-2013 Sisak Refinery has the possibility of production of diesel fuels with bio component and in the same year in September a system of additional wastewater treatment KROFTA was put into operation, while in April 2014 the installation of new coke chambers was carried out at the Coking plant.
+In April 2024, INA signed contracts for a green hydrogen plant at the Rijeka refinery and a bio methane production facility in Sisak.
+The projects are expected to be completed in 2026 with a value of $104 million.

 Retail

-INA manages a regional network of 445 petrol stations in Croatia and neighboring countries.
+As of 2019, INA managed a regional network of 500 petrol stations in Croatia and neighboring countries.